vss-devel/zimmer/README.md

 Example:

-* Dumping a with to a local collection of static HTML files:
+* Dumping a wiki to a local collection of static HTML files:

 `wikizimmer https://en.wikivoyage.org/wiki/Pisa`